Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 2. Be Reasonable in Your Requests

-• Request repairs or adjustments that align with the severity of the issues discovered.
+Request only repairs or concessions that align with the issue’s severity.

 3. Remain Open-Minded